Create your Catalog File

 For example, Fire TV uniquely uses a Universal Search and Browse feature to enable content discovery that includes catalog-ingested TV shows and movies that are matched against IMDb or Amazon video.
 The main advantage of Universal Search and Browse is to allow for content discovery, since the search is not app specific but rather "universal" across all apps that have ingested their catalogs into Amazon.

 The Video Skill API, also used on Fire TV, lets users interface with the media that is immediately playable by apps that the user already has installed and authorized (e.g., signed in to).
-When users say an utterance such as "Play House of Cards," Fire TV immediately opens Netflix and begins to play House of Cards.
+When users say an utterance such as "Play Interstellar," Fire TV immediately opens Netflix and begins to play Interstellar.
 If the user doesn't have Netflix or isn't signed in to Netflix, Fire TV won't play the media.
 Hence, the Video Skill API is for user engagement rather than content discovery.

 Echo Show and Echo Spot have the Video Skill API but not Universal Search and Browse.
 The Video Skill API lets users play video content from skills (rather than apps) that the user has enabled and authorized.
 In both cases, the catalog content you ingest can be surfaced to the various devices.
 Overall, different devices can interact with your ingested catalog in different ways, but the process for catalog ingestion remains the same.